Anne Frank and the Holocaust

 - Holocaust Memorial Day is on 27 January.

-- It’s important to learn about the Holocaust so we can try to make sure it doesn’t happen again, and to understand how important it is to be tolerant of how other people live and what other people think and believe.
+- It’s important to learn about the Holocaust so we can try to make sure it doesn’t happen again, and to understand how important it is to be tolerant of who other people are, how they live and what they think and believe.

 Did you know?